P.T. (video game): Removal and remakes

 Following news of the cancellation of Silent Hills, it was announced that P.T. would be removed from the PlayStation Network on 29 April 2015.
 Originally, it was reported that the demo could be re-downloaded, but in May 2015 it was no longer re-downloadable from the PlayStation Store.
+However, players who managed to redeem the game on their accounts before its removal are still able to redownload it on a PlayStation 4 through workarounds.
 Cancellation of the game led to criticism of Konami.
 Patrick Klepek from Kotaku stated "It's fine that Konami doesn't want to make Silent Hills" but that the deletion of P.T. was wrong since the demo had become part of gaming culture.
 Nick Robinson of Polygon described Konami's removal as the "most irresponsible, cowardly decision possible," but that the subsequent unavailability had also made the demo "one of the coolest, most fascinating games in the history of our medium."
-After the cancellation, PlayStation 4 consoles with P.T. installed were listed on eBay for over $1000; eBay later pulled the auctions down.
+After the cancellation, PlayStation 4 consoles with P.T. installed were listed on eBay for over $1,000; eBay later pulled the auctions down.
 The incident has been compared to the mass selling of iPhones containing Flappy Bird after that game's removal from the iOS App Store.
 Guillermo del Toro, the intended future director of Silent Hills, commented on P.T.'s popularity, speculating that there were people who still have a passion for the Silent Hill series.

 On October 24, 2014, an Xbox user named Spawn N8NE remade the game both in and using Project Spark, titled as R.T., where users can download and play the game for free while using Project Spark.
 However, on August 12, 2016, the game was no longer available for download after Microsoft announced that Project Spark's online services would be shut down, and the game itself would no longer be available digitally.

 On July 4, 2018, Qimsar, a 17-year-old developer and fan of P.T., remade the playable teaser for the PC and released it for free.
 On July 13, 2018, Konami shut down the project due to legal issues.
 However, Konami offered Qimsar an internship to work with its development offices.

 On January 4, 2019, another remake of P.T. for the PC with VR and controller support was released for free by developer and fan Radius Gordello.
 In development for nine months, the remake uses the Unreal Engine 4 and keeps most of the original's assets, with the most notable change being an alteration to the game's ending in order to make it easier to reach.
 The developer pulled the game from its download page the same month.
-Initially, P.T was transferable from PlayStation 4 to PlayStation 5, though Konami has blocked people from doing so in future system updates.
+Initially, P.T. was transferable from PlayStation 4 to PlayStation 5, though Konami has blocked people from doing so in future system updates.
 On May 30, 2020, modder Ambient uploaded a mod to Steam Workshop that aims to recreate the game in Half-Life: Alyx.